EB Falcon S XR8

-An even smoother iteration of the XR series’ twin headlight treatment was grafted onto the EL’s nose, along with a redesigned bumper.
+Released September 1996 an even smoother iteration of the XR series’ twin headlight treatment was grafted onto the EL’s nose, along with a redesigned bumper.

 A new colour and rear spoiler were added.
 Recalibrated suspension, ABS brakes and steering, and upgraded refinement levels were also introduced, while small trim changes were implemented inside and out.

 The 164kW/366Nm 4.0L XR6 engine was carried over, but there were two XR8 variants during the EL’s lifespan: a slightly upgraded 170kW/398kW 5.0L V8 until October 1997; and a 185kW/402Nm version from then onwards.